wbamberg/idl-reference/docs/nsIFeedResultService.md

 <tr>
 <td></td>
-<td>uri
+<td>title
-         The uri of the feed to add.
+         The title of the feed to add.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>uri
+<td>subtitle
-         The uri of the feed to add.
+         The subtitle of the feed to add.
 </td>
 </tr>

 <tr>
 <td></td>
-<td>uri
+<td>feedType
-         The uri of the feed to add.
+         The nsIFeed type of the feed.
+See nsIFeed.idl
 </td>
 </tr>